Thoothukudi district: Salt production

 The district constitutes 70 percent of the total salt production of Tamil Nadu and 30 percent of that of India.
 Tamil Nadu is the second largest producer of Salt in India next to Gujarat.

 Transport

 National Highway 45B, 7A and State Highways SH-32,33,40,44,75,76,77,93,176 connect to other parts of the State.
 Government buses connect the district with other parts of state.
 Thoothukudi and Kovilpatti railway station are the major stations of Indian Railways.
 V.O.
 Chidambaranar Port Authority in the district was declared as the tenth major seaport in India also provides container services.
 Tuticorin Airport is situated at Vaigaikulam and currently has flights to and from Chennai and Bengaluru.
-Thoothukudi is the one of the cities which is having four ways of transportation (Roadways, Railways, Airways and Seaways).

 Spaceport

 The Government of India is to set up a new Rocket launch pad near Kulasekaranpattinam in Thoothukudi district.
 The Indian Space Research Organisation (ISRO) has begun work on its second Rocket launching pad or Spaceport, which will be Kulasekaranpattinam, Thoothukudi in Tamil Nadu.
 Like the Sriharikota spaceport in the Satish Dhawan Space Centre, Thoothukudi was selected as a spaceport due to its nearness to the equator.
 "A rocket launch site should be on the east coast and near the equator.
 And Thoothukudi district satisfies that condition", a former ISRO official stated.